 Sending gifts directly:

 As ever we are more than happy to do this.
 You can include a personal note and opt to add a gift card and gift wrapping.
-It's the perfect gift giving solution for these socially distanced times.

 If you'd like us to add a note to the parcel asking that the recipient not open it until Christmas just let us know during checkout.